sciffany/sa-game/README.md

 $HOME/.vscode/extensions
 ```

-Step 3: While using the .txt, change language to Sa
+Step 3: While using the .txt, change language to Sa (bottom right corner in VS Code)